 Try to do the following to support your pre-application process with the local council.

 How digital tools can help during the pre-app process

-From a local authority perspective, the report by Public mentioned earlier also flagged the need for councils to develop a database for consistent record keeping on processed pre-apps.
-There's also mention of incorporating and developing capabilities to use 3D models and geo-tagged proposals.
+From a local authority perspective, the report by Public mentioned earlier also flagged the need for councils to develop a database for consistent record-keeping on processed pre-apps.
+There's also mention incorporating and developing capabilities to use 3D models and geo-tagged proposals.
 However, be prepared that councils may not necessarily have these resources in place to refer back to at a later stage.
-In order to support documentation and design work flow, you want to invest in your own digital tools in house.
+To support documentation and design workflow, you want to invest in your digital tools in house.